HeardLibrary/digital-scholarship/lod/wikibase.md

 For every direct property attached to a subject item, there is also a simple *property* that connects the subject to a statement instance.
 That statement instance is then connected to the object of the direct property by a *property statement*.
 The direct property, simple property, and property statement for a particular property all share the same local name (`P2` in this example), but have different namespaces to differentiate them.

+In a nutshell, the [Wikibase model requires](https://www.mediawiki.org/wiki/Wikibase/DataModel/Primer#Statements) "that 'Wikibase will not be about the truth, but about statements and their references.'
+This means that in Wikibase we do not actually model the items themselves, but statements about them."

 ## References

 Because the statement instance is a URI-identified resource, we can now say things about it, such as when it was last modified or what references support it.
 Supporting references are a key component built in to the Wikidata model.
 Under each statement displayed in the Wikibase GUI, there is an "add reference" link that allows a contributor to add reference information to the database.
 The generic Wikibase implementation does not come with any built-in reference properties that can be used to link to reference sources, so they must be created as with any other property (i.e. go to Special Pages and Create a new property).
 Here is an example of a refence property that we created in our Wikibase instance to mimic the "reference URL" property that already exists in Wikidata: